directus/directus/docs/cloud/glossary.md

 ## Encryption and Security

-[Asset Storage](#asset-storage), data storage and in-transit encryption is included on all Cloud Projects.
+[Asset Storage](#asset-storage), data storage, and in-transit encryption are included on all Cloud Projects.
 All data at rest remains encrypted.
 HTTPS/TLS protocols are enabled on all in-transit data.
 [Tenancy](#tenancy).

 :::tip Directus Core Security Features